 PCB Quality Control and Guarantee of Supply

 I will not go through all of the basic explanations regarding a PCB design, you can find all the information here.
 The PCB manufacturing process follows the IPC standard.
 In general whenever a PCB design is developed the manufacturer has to cover all the requirements to ensure quality.
 If you are interested to find out more check how to choose a reliable manufacturer.
 Here we will discuss the warranty on the goods and services of supplying.

 Most of the manufacturers do not provide a warranty of the reliability or the performance of the PCB software or any software related issues.
 There are manufacturing companies that will assist you with the software set-up in order to meet all the requirements but they will charge additionally for that.
 If you are willing to pay, you can be sure that everything will be set up properly and it will be fully functional.

 The software is full of bugs when it comes to a variety of different workflows.
 However, the manufacturers understand that this can happen and if there is a problem technically related to the PCB itself and its relation to the software, they will quickly investigate and resolve the issue.
 They guarantee 100% fix and the best part is that the warranty covers it all.

-The Printed circuit boards warranty is ensuring the customer the board will be shipped without any defects or hardware issues.
+The Printed circuit board's warranty is ensuring the customer the board will be shipped without any defects or hardware issues.
 It will also ensure that the PCB will function properly under normal use for a period of 1 year after purchase.
 Some manufacturers will allow you to purchase additional warranty time.
 During the warranty period, any hardware related problems will be resolved, regardless of what is the core issue, if all recommendations regarding the use are met.
-The warranty covers, parts replacement, troubleshooting and more.
-Note that the parts exchanged due failure will remain the PCB manufacturer property.
+The warranty covers, parts replacement, troubleshooting, and more.
+Note that the parts exchanged due to failure will remain the PCB manufacturer's property.

 1. Damage during shipment